theamargos-club/generic-api/README.md

 Generic Api
 ===========
-Another API with mongodb.
+API with mongodb.
 But generic.
-The main *Goal* is to have a generic API for everything that need to be saved and managed through a Rest Like api.
+The main *Goal* is to have a generic API for everything that need to be saved and managed as rest API.

 TODO